 Sevier County, Tennessee, and Sevierville, Tennessee have been the location choice for several of this firm’s Clients.
 There are ample mountain ridge lines that afford views to the valleys far below.
 The climate is relatively temperate.
 There are many opportunities for entertainment, including theme parks like Dollywood and American historical sites nearby like Cade’s Cove and and the Great Smoky Mountains National Park.
 They are called “smoky” due to the condensing mists that develop nearly daily on the forested slopes of the mountains, which affords a scenic vista from people’s residences and just about anywhere in these mountain communities.

 Log Homes Architect Creating Custom Log Mansion

 This is One of the New Designs This Firm Carefully Crafted as a Log Homes Architect

 Mountain Retreat Series…Now Complete in the Mountains of Tennessee

 This architectural firm is considered mansion architects on this one.

-Just above, you can see the firms’ special timber frame hammer trusses, soaring over the Hearth Room below.
+To the left, you can see the firms’ special timber frame hammer trusses, soaring over the Hearth Room below.
 They merge these massive trusses with front-to rear seismic and wind beams to laterally reinforce their houses.